pawelkossowski91/calculator/README.md

 # calculator.js

-Calulator app wrote in modern JavaScrpt.
+Calulator app wrote in modern JavaScrpt, it use eval() function, which evaluate code represented as a string.
+Mix this helpful function with standard .innerHTML syntax.

 Standard exercise, using ES6 syntax and CSS.